Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-frosted-glass-credit-card.md

 ## Browser Support

-This method relies heavily on the `backdrop-filter` CSS property which has quite decent support.
+This method relies heavily on the `backdrop-filter` CSS property, which has decent support.

 It can be safely used in all modern browsers.
 You can get some more support by leveraging all the prefixes for it.